Did you know that you can access some of the best collections of fine art in the world, without spending a single penny?

 Travelling from the top of the one-mile long Royal Mile, your first port of call will be The Writers’ Museum.
 Housed in the fairy-tale-like Lady Stair's House which dates back to 1622, this fascinating museum celebrates the lives of three of Scotland's greatest writers - Robert Burns, Sir Walter Scott and Robert Louis Stevenson and houses a treasure trove of items that belonged to these literary greats.

 For a real trip down memory lane The Museum of Childhood should not be missed – the first museum in the world to be dedicated to the history of childhood, it is packed full of fascinating and rare objects from childhoods past, including toys, games, clothes, books and dolls dating from the 1800s to the present day; while inside The People's Story, visitors are given a realistic and fascinating look at what life was like for Edinburgh citizens in days gone by, with displays ranging from crime & punishment in the 18th century to 1980s punk.
 You can also delve deeper into the city’s past through an array of iconic items at The Museum of Edinburgh - see the collar which once belonged to Greyfriar's Bobby, James Craig's original plans of the New Town, or read the historically significant National Covenant.

-Despite the fact it focus on all-things money, The Museum on the Mound is free to visit!
+Despite the fact it focus on all-things money, The Museum on the Mound is free to visit.
 Unfortunately, they don't give away free samples, but this is still a fantastic day out for anyone who has an obsession with coins, notes, and everything in between.
 Have a go at cracking open a safe, see Scotland's oldest banknote and get an idea of what one million pounds actually looks like.

 If you’re exploring Edinburgh on a budget, there’s plenty to see and do in the great outdoors.
 Step outside and take advantage of some of the city’s parks, gardens and riverside walks.